Staci Born, Assistant Professor

 Accreditation, Certification, and Licensure

-The Master of Science in CHRD specializing in Marriage and Family Counseling, is seeking accreditation by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The Master of Science in CHRD specializing in Clinical Mental Health Counseling, is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) under the 2001 standards for Community Counseling.

-All Master of Science students are eligible to begin the process for the National Certified Counselor certification.
+All Master of Science students are eligible to begin the process for the National Certified Counselor certification by taking the NCE six months before or after they graduate.

 Student Learning Outcomes

-Upon successful completion of the course requirements for a MS in CHRD specializing in Marriage and Family Counseling, students will:
+Upon successful completion of the course requirements for a M.S. in CHRD specializing in Clinical Mental Health Counseling, students will:

-- understand and advocate for positive attention to developmental needs of individuals, couples, families, and groups;
+- understand and advocate for positive attention to developmental needs of individuals, families, schools, and communities;

 - appreciate cultural, ethnic, and gender differences as they relate to perceptions and expectations of counseling;